-- a. the final report of the liquidator; - a certified copy of the resolutions of the shareholders which approve the liquidator's report and completion of the liquidation work; - a draft of the announcement to end liquidation proceedings, which is to be published in the Official Gazette (the Second Liquidation Announcement); - d. audited financial statements; - e. updated and final tax certificate; and - f. the MOCIIP standard de-registration form signed on behalf of each of the Ministry of Labour, Royal Oman Police and the Social Protection Fund.
+- a. draft of the announcement to end the liquidation to be published in the Official Gazette issued by MJLA and signed by the liquidator (the Second Liquidation Announcement); - b. unanimous resolution of the shareholders approving the final liquidation report and audited financial accounts (within 30 days of the date of the liquidation report); - c. final liquidation report; - d. tax certificate of the company to end liquidation; and - e.
+MOCIIP standard de-registration form signed on behalf of the Royal Oman Police.

-Once the Second Liquidation Application has been approved, the liquidator must submit an application within two days of such approval for the publication of the Second Liquidation Announcement in the Official Gazette.
+Once the Second Liquidation Application has been approved, the liquidator must submit an application within two days of such approval for the publication of the Second Liquidation Announcement in the Official

+Gazette.
 Once the Second Liquidation Announcement is published, the liquidating company will be officially deregistered.

 Instituting liquidation proceedings in Oman is a timeconsuming process, with some liquidations extending over a period of two or more years.
-In addition, it is often not the preferred option of the shareholders if the entity has been trading for a number of years as the liquidator will have to settle all creditor claims against the company (including those of the Oman Government, Tax Authority and employees) before distributing any remaining assets (if any) between the shareholders in accordance with the constitutive contract or Articles, or if the constitutive contract is silent, in proportion to their respective shareholding percentages.
+In addition, it is often not the preferred option of the shareholders if the entity has been trading for a number of years as the liquidator will have to settle all creditor claims against the company (including those of the Oman Government, Tax Authority and employees) before distributing any remaining assets (if any) between the shareholders in accordance with the constitutive contract, or if the constitutive contract is silent, in proportion to their respective shareholding percentages.